jd1618/jd1618.github.io/_pages/about.md

 ### Postdoctoral Researcher, Imperial College London, July-August 2023:

 Contributions:
-* _Published in the special issue 'Physica D: Nonlinear Phenomena in Fluid Dynamics' in the journal 'Elsevier'_
+* _Published in the special issue 'Nonlinear Phenomena in Fluid Dynamics' in the journal 'Physica D'_
 * _Published in the special issue 'Coherent Vortices' in the journal of 'Physics of Fluids'_

 Reasearch Summary: